 Purchase options are usually with or without foam although the foam fitted cases are superior as far as protecting your gear.
 The foam on the smaller cases are usually pic foam while the larger cases tend to have foam for custom cutting.
 Pelican is even offering an option now where you can upload your foam specifications, and they will custom cut it for you.

 Pelican’s most unique offering is their rack mount cases which are perfect for editors on the go who need to bring along a powerful system and lots of hard drives but need extra protection for very sensitive gear.
-With an 80 – 100 pound load capacity, the V Series 5RU Rack Mount Case features shock mounts, four removable heavy duty bottom casters, stainless steel handles and coupling catches for secure stacking.
+With an 80 – 100 pound load capacity, the Pelican Classic-V Series 5RU Rack Mount Case features shock mounts, four removable heavy duty bottom casters, stainless steel handles and coupling catches for secure stacking.
 Retailing at $1,850, it has everything you'd expect from a Pelican case and so much more!

 Nanuk Nano 330

 Featuring a lifetime warranty, Nanuk offers a large, colorful line of hard cases that are watertight and rugged; their specs on temperature range and buoyancy are impressive.
 All of their cases also note TSA travel specs.
 Their Wheeled and Long series cases feature reinforced metal padlock holes to secure your gear when traveling.
 Many of the Nanuk hard cases feature both a handle as well as a convenient shoulder strap.
 Personally, I like the various colors of their cases because I find the colors helpful in immediately knowing what's inside instead of squinting at a label written on board tape.